mahiro06/protospace-37326/README.md

 ### Association

-- belong_to :user
+- belongs_to :user
-- belong_to :prototype
+- belongs_to :prototype